mmmeyers/meowbox/NOTES.md

 VISITOR
 - See a list of monthly subscriptions (three subscription levels hard coded - $10/mo, $30/mo and $100/mo): subscriptions INDEX page
 - Learn more about a particular description so I can decide whether or not it’s worth buying (detail page for subscription): subscriptions SHOW pages
-- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email): NEW subscriptions form
+- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email): NEW subscriptions form: DOES THIS MEAN SIGN UP WITHOUT LOGGING IN?

 SUBSCRIBER
 - Cancel my subscription at any time so I don’t have to pay forever: subscriptions DESTROY form (use dependent: :destroy for user)